Skip to main content

 Enable relevant webhooks

 Subscribe to comment-related events (e.g., user mentions, replies).
-See Webhooks basics.
+See Webhooks.

 2